 Course Repeat Policy

 Students are permitted to repeat for credit a graduate course in which they earned a grade of B- or lower.
 This option is contingent on approval by the graduate program director and then approval by the Graduate School.
-In addition, a program director may require a student to repeat a course in which the student earned D+ or lower.
 A course may be repeated only once.
 However, because tuition scholarships are merit-based, a tuition scholarship award does not cover repeated courses.

 When a course is repeated, the grade received in the second attempt is substituted for the first grade in the computation of the grade-point average.
 Both grades will remain on the student transcript.
 For the purpose of financial loans, the repeated course remains on the transcript because it was part of the student's academic load.Top